Prabal Gurung: Other activities

 Aside from his full-time career as a fashion designer, Gurung established the Shikshya Foundation in Nepal, a non-profit program to benefit underprivileged children.
 This program was created in 2012, and since then has benefited over sixty students.
 The Shikshya Foundation also funds workshops and orientations for teachers educating students in reading, writing, mathematics, and finance.
 To raise awareness for his project, he worked with Toms in 2016.

 In addition, Gurung has supported Planned Parenthood, ACLU, voter registration, and created a relief fund for victims of the April 2015 Nepal earthquake which raised almost one million in funds.
 Gurung also joined the "Stop Asian Hate" campaign, which works to stop the rise in Asian hate-crimes and racism as exacerbated by COVID-19.

+In September 2020, Gurung made a bandana as part of Joe Biden's "Believe in Better" fashion collection, which included collaborations from 18 other fashion designers around the country as part of the Biden's 2020 presidential campaign.

 Awards and honors

 In 2011, Gurung was the recipient of the Ecco Domani Fashion Fund Award and received a nomination for the 2010 CFDA/Swarovski Womenswear Award.
 He was also chosen by prominent fashion editors, retailers, designers and business people for the CFDA Fashion Incubator for 2010–2012.
 In November 2010, Gurung was runner-up for the 2010 CFDA/Vogue Fashion Fund.
 He was listed as a finalist for the Cooper-Hewitt National Design Award (2012), receiving the CFDA Swarovski Award for Womenswear (2011), winning the Drawing Award from the Creativity Center (2015).